kakzaki/kakzaki/README.md

 - 🌱 I’m currently learning **Flutter, Laravel, NodeJS, React JS**

-- 👯 I’m looking for freelance and part-time work
+- 👯 I’m looking for freelance and part-time job

 - 👨‍💻 All of my projects are available at [ My Porfolio](https://kakzaki.my.id/)